I'm a pen for hire. There's no assignment that I can't adapt to. I am a ghostwriter.

 “How can you build your own platform if you're too busy building someone else's?”

 Many times this is actually a misconception.
 Most ghostwriters develop their own platform simultaneously.
-By using the skills, knowledge, and network obtained through ghostwriting, they can actually further their own platform.
+By using the writing skill, knowledge, and network obtained through ghostwriting, they can actually further their own platform.

 We ghostwriters tend to have an exit strategy for our own personal platforms.
 But I thoroughly enjoy what I do and plan to keep ghostwriting for the foreseeable future.